-Recommendations: Confirm that the drug plan covers a supply of prescription medication sufficient for the permitted absence from the territory.
+Recommendations: Provide drug program coverage for a supply of medication sufficient for the length of time that an individual may be absent from the territory without losing health coverage.

 Nunavut permits voting by special ballot and proxy.
 "Emergency voting" by radio or satellite phone is available to voters in remote locations but the restrictions (for example, the only means of telecommunication at the voter's location must be radio or satellite phone) suggest that this method will not usually help travellers.
 The law requires that special-ballot application forms be available online and by toll-free telephone.
 The form can be either mailed or faxed to Elections Nunavut.
 The traveller is solely responsible for ensuring that the special ballot is received by the Chief Electoral Officer prior to 5 p.m. on election day.